as51340/blog/content/about/_index.md

 type: list
 ---

-I currently work as a software engineer in Memgraph field team working mostly on enhancing database's functionality :male-technologist:.
+I currently work as a software engineer in Memgraph working mostly on enhancing database's functionality :male-technologist:.
 In my free time I enjoy playing and thinking about football :soccer_ball:.
 Hence, you may find few articles about data science applications in football.
 I also enjoy reading, hiking and running :books: :mountain: :running:.

 ## Contact